htmx-ui/hello/docs/guides/ANIMATE_CSS_GUIDE.md

 # Animate.css Comprehensive Guide for Qwen CLI

 ## Overview
 Animate.css is a library of ready-to-use, cross-browser CSS animations that can be easily integrated into web projects.
 It's ideal for adding emphasis, creating home pages, sliders, and guiding user attention.
-This guide provides everything Qwen CLI needs to understand and implement animate.css effectively in the UI Library project.
+This guide provides everything Qwen CLI needs to understand and implement animate.css effectively in the Hello UI Component Library project.

 ## Core Concepts